vedph/cadmus_doc/web/architecture.md

 - the Akita **item query** component of the item including the part being edited.
 - the Akita **item service** component of the item including the part being edited.

-The JSON code of the part being edited and its thesauri are exposed via two observables (`json$` and `thesauri$`).
+The part being edited and its thesauri are exposed via two observables (`part$` and `thesauri$`).
 These are connected to the Akita part **query**.
 The part query is used to fetch the part (and its thesauri) from its store.
 Each part query extends `EditPartQueryBase`, and receives the Akita store for its part.

 In turn, the **store** implements the interface `EditPartStoreApi`, and extends Akita `Store<EditPartState>`. `EditPartState` represents the state of the part being edited, including: